 5. Ultraviolet (UV) Sterilizers

-UV sterilizers can be used in the prevention of free-floating algae, bacteria, viruses, fungus, and even some parasites.
-UV sterilizers incorporate a germicidal or UV lamp in which the ultraviolet rays emitted will kill certain organisms based on the amount of ultraviolet rays they are exposed to.
-The effectiveness on what organisms are killed is based directly on the flow rate of the water through the sterilizer, the wattage and diameter of the sterilizer itself, and the size of the aquarium.
+UV sterilizers can be used in the control of free-floating algae, bacteria, viruses, fungus, and even some parasites.
+UV sterilizers incorporate a germicidal or UV lamp in which the ultraviolet rays affect certain organisms based on the amount of ultraviolet rays they are exposed to.
+The effectiveness is based directly on the flow rate of the water through the sterilizer, the wattage and diameter of the sterilizer itself, and the size of the aquarium.
 UV sterilizers are particularly beneficial in reef aquariums and marine fish-only aquariums.
 While some freshwater aquariums will use a UV sterilizer, they are not nearly as common and not considered essential equipment.
 If a larger UV sterilizer is used to control parasites as well as bacteria, be aware that they can generate a lot of heat and may increase the need of a chiller in large reef aquariums.

 6. Aquarium Lighting